lab596/civiform/Dev-troubleshooting.md

 ### Null pointer exceptions
 Sometimes you have partial db information.
 A fix is to fully clear the db with `docker-compose down --remove-orphans`

+### S3 bucket does not exist error
+If you see an error when running `bin/run-dev` such as `[Guice/ErrorInjectingConstructor]: RuntimeException: S3 exception: The specified bucket does not exist (Service: S3, Status Code: 404)`, this is due to the localstack S3 bucket is not created successfully.
+If you have [AWS CLI](https://aws.amazon.com/cli/) installed, please make sure it is configured.
+You can verify or reconfigure by running `aws configure`.
+Enter `test` to any questions that have none as default.